EmirPetek/wallet-api/README.md

 ## Project Overview

 This backend application is part of a digital wallet bank system.
 It manages user registrations, logins, and financial operations such as creating cards, making payments, and viewing transactions.
 The backend is implemented using **Spring Boot** and uses **MySQL** as the database.
+Also Hibernate was used.

 ## Features